caaiom/renamefiles/README.md

 renamefiles
 ===========

-Ridiculous application to rename all files in a folder.
+Simple application to rename all files in a folder.